-The wetlands to the east of the ground improvement feature would be drained by the excavation associated with the runway extension and back filled with clean excess spoils material (sand, gravel, and silt).
+The wetlands to the east of the ground improvement feature would be drained by the excavation associated with the runway extension and backfilled with clean excess spoils material (sand, gravel, and silt).
 Organic material, including excavated wetland soils, would be stockpiled for reuse during revegetation.
 Approximately 1,565 cy of topsoil would be required to revegetate the spoils disposal area, in addition to the reused organics from the wetland excavation.
 Approximately 6 mcy of the 12 mcy total volume of spoils would be disposed in the runway extension project area and the remaining 6 mcy would be transported to an approved disposal area.
-Grading in the area of ground improvements would be directed toward the west (away from the runway) to the maximum extent practicable to minimize reduction in the drainage area feeding Fish and Triangle Lakes.
+Grading in the area of ground improvements would be directed toward the west (away from the runway) to the maximum extent practicable to minimize reducing the drainage area of Fish and Triangle Lakes.

 The ground improvement feature is designed to interrupt the west to east groundwater movement within the wetland complex into the adjacent RW 16/34 extension project work area.
 This low permeability wall-like feature would be constructed from a bentonite/cement mix that would extend across the wetland complex about 120 feet east of Fish Lake (Figure 2-1).
 It would have a total length of approximately 850 feet with each end terminated into relatively lower permeability soils that occur north and south of the wetland complex.
-The ground improvement base would extend to a depth of 45 feet below the ground surface, which is at least 30 feet or more below the more permeable surficial soils depending on location along the alignment.
-The top of the feature would be at the ground surface elevation of 300 feet, which is approximately 3 to 4 feet above the typical surface water elevation of

-Fish Lake.
-The preferred alternative would include a culvert connected to the stormwater drainage system to allow excess water to escape the depression surrounding Fish and Triangle Lake.
-The culvert would direct any excess water (above the existing water surface elevation) under Airlifter Drive, where it would be discharged on the surface to infiltrate and travel as surface flow south towards the existing Airlifter Drive.
-Any remaining water would be captured by the extended runway drainage system (Figure 2-2).
+The ground improvement base would extend to a depth of 45 feet below the ground surface, which is at least 30 feet below the more permeable surficial soils depending on location along the alignment.
+The top of the feature would be at the ground surface elevation of 300 feet, which is approximately 3 to 4 feet above the typical surface water elevation of Fish Lake.
+The Preferred Alternative would include an overflow culvert to direct excess water above the permanent surface water elevation of Fish Lake under the realigned portion of Airlifter Drive.
+The water would be discharged as overland flow where it would infiltrate into vegetated areas or be captured by the extended runway drainage system (Figure 2-2).

-The design has incorporated multiple features to minimally impact the lakes and wetland complex; including the cement bentonite ground improvements to maximally reduce potential subsurface drainage, civil site grading to maximally direct stormwater runoff from the surrounding areas back to the lakes and wetland complex to recharge the water level, and stormwater overflows to ensure the water level does not exceed that of the existing conditions.
+The design has incorporated multiple features to minimize impacts to the lakes and wetland complex, including the cement bentonite ground improvements to reduce potential subsurface drainage, civil site grading to direct stormwater runoff from the surrounding areas back to the lakes and wetland complex to recharge the water level, and stormwater overflows to ensure the water level does not exceed that of the existing conditions.
 The Preferred Alternative is shown in Figure 2-1.